 Intercropping is a growing method rooted in ecological diversity.
 In intercropped systems, two or more component crops are grown together for a given growing period.
-There are currently four types of intercropping systems:
+There are currently four common intercropping patterns:

 - Strip: crops are grown simultaneously in independent rows within the same field